Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 ![Free the Bees in Bubble font](docs/screenshots/pp3-font-test.png "Testing the font with FREE THE BEES in black and white")

-Later on you will see I found the [ASCII ART Archive](https://www.asciiart.eu/text-to-ascii-art) and decided to make things a bit more impactful with a border and some more honeycomb, but I still stuck with the bubble font.
+Later on you will see I found the [ASCII ART Archive](https://www.asciiart.eu/text-to-ascii-art) and decided to make things a bit more impactful with a border and some more honeycomb, but I still stuck with the bubble font, and I could remove the pyfiglet module.

 ### Lucidchart